majidorc/parse-email/README.md

 ## Admin Guide

 - **Settings Management:**
-  - Open the Settings modal in the dashboard to update Telegram, Email, and LINE notification settings.
+  - Use the Settings modal in the dashboard to update Telegram, Email, and LINE notification settings.
 All values are stored in the database.
   - Toggle notification channels and edit all fields directly in the UI.
 - **Dashboard Usage:**
   - View summary cards for Total Bookings (by tour_date) and New Bookings (by book_date) for any period.